nsgcc/nsCamera/README.md

 # Installation

-## Option 1: Get the prepackaged nsCamera Python environment

-A prepackaged Anaconda environment with nsCamera and supporting modules installed is available for Windows users.
-Please contact us directly for access

-## Option 2: Install a Python interpreter
+## Install a Python interpreter

 An installation of a python interpreter is required on the host computer to run nsCamera.
 Although some operating systems come with python preinstalled, we recommend the installation of Anaconda Python, which provides a complete python system (including a convenient package management system) that can be deployed without administrative privileges (which we also recommend).
+If you wish to use an existing python environment instead of a new one, activate the environment and skip to 'Install the nsCamera software'.

  **NOTE:** nsCamera is compatible with both Python 2 and Python 3, but Python 2 is no longer being maintained, and will shortly be banned by many sites' security policies.
 We therefore recommend the use of Python 3 whenever practical.